Ryanfsdf/dont-snooze/README.md

-# DestructiveAlarm
+# Destructive Alarm
 Alarm clock made for Terrible Hacks Hackathon 2016

-DestructiveAlarm is an alarm like no other.
+Destructive Alarm is an alarm like no other.
 Made for Terrible Hacks 2016, it is meant to be as "terrible" as possible, with no practical use.
 It has 5 main functions as an alarm.
   * scramble - which scrambles all the file names in your home directory
   * reverse - which reverses all the file names in your home directory